Consensys/vscode-solidity-auditor/README.md

 ## Known Issues

 * changing settings may require a vscode restart.
-* outline view does not always refresh. **TempFix**: modify the file to trigger a refresh.
+* outline view does not always refresh. **TempFix**: modify and save the file to trigger a refresh.
+* codelenses do not appear. **TempFix**: modify and save the file to trigger a refresh.
 * [github issues](https://github.com/tintinweb/vscode-solidity-auditor/issues)

 # Acknowledgements